This information explains hormonal therapy for people with prostate cancer who are having radiation therapy.Back to top

 - Hot flashes or sweating

-- Erectile dysfunction (difficulty or inability to have or maintain an erection)
+- Erectile dysfunction (having trouble or not being able to get or keep an erection)

 - Decreased sexual desire